compiler-research/compiler-research.github.io/_posts/2024-10-14-out-of-process-execution-for-clangrepl_gsoc_final_blog.md

 ### **Result**

 With these changes, `clang-repl` now supports out-of-process execution.
-You can run it using the following command:
+We can run it using the following command:

 ```bash
 clang-repl --oop-executor=path/to/llvm-jitlink-executor --orc-runtime=path/to/liborc_rt.a